karthik-noveau/project-prompt/existing-project/cli-prompts.md

 Expand every important branch required to understand the feature.

-Use only a hierarchical ASCII tree (top-down branching).
-Do NOT use boxes, flowcharts, or tables.
+Do NOT use flowcharts, boxes, or tables.
 ```